ziwangdev/OpenSky/README.md

   - Amazon EC2 (Linux Ubuntu instance managed using Docker)
 ## How do I see the website?

-You can view the website using the link: (system updating, posting soon!)
+You can view the website using the link: http://13.52.81.199/jupiter/